Press Releases

 Congresswoman Judy Chu (CA-27), CAPAC Chair:

-Washington, DC — Today marks the sixth anniversary of the Supreme Court’s Shelby County v.
-Holder decision, which struck down key provisions of the Voting Rights Act of 1965.
-Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements:
+Washington, D.C. – Today marks the 78th anniversary of the signing of Executive Order 9066, which authorized the incarceration of over 120,000 individuals of Japanese ancestry during World War II.
+Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements in observance of the Day of Remembrance:

 Congresswoman Judy Chu (CA-27), CAPAC Chair: